VBAndCs/sVB-Small-Visual-Basic/Readme.md

 )
 ```

-This allows you to add complex shpes on the form with code, and program their events.
+This allows you to add complex shapes on the form with code, and program their events.
 See the `Geometric Path2` in the samples folder.
 It adds the same shapes of the previous sample to the form, and allow you to drag them by the mouse.

 48. The toolbox now contains a CheckBox control.